astirn/RazerBladeStealth-eGPU-TensorFlow/README.md

 ![Screenshot](LD_LIBRARY_PATH.png)
 7. Clone a TensorFlow project, make a virtual environment with PyCharm, test it out!

+## Configure eGPU
+Only use use eGPU if the eGPU has a monitor attached.
+Otherwise, the eGPU will be disabled on boot.

+1. Boot laptop unplugged from Razer Core.
+2. Power on Razer Core and connect to Thunderbolt 3 port.
+3. Install and follow instructions from [egpu-switcher](https://github.com/hertg/egpu-switcher)

+## Usability Improvements

+1. Install flash for firefox: `sudo apt install flashplugin-installer`

 ## Build TensorFlow from Source
 1. Install [appropriate Bazel version](https://www.tensorflow.org/install/source#tested_build_configurations).
 For TF2.2, do: